 The Second Home Child Outreach Program (SHCOP) is an afterschool program (asp) that takes care of 26 underprivileged children in their own neighbourhood.
 Children who live in adversity due to extreme poverty, single-parent families (who don’t get any extra support in Nepal), or who have to deal with all kinds of health problems and problems such as addiction, abuse, neglect, or a combination of these setbacks.
 These children were almost all directly affected by the earthquakes of 2015.

 Asha and Devendra Aryal have been an integral part of 4 Smiling Faces from the start in 2008.
 Without their help, the foundation could never have done and realized what it has done so far and will keep doing in the future.
 They are our eyes and ears in Nepal and not only that.
 They do all the groundwork.
 Asha and Devendra are special people with a heart of gold.

 It’s been a longstanding wish of both of them to do something for disadvantaged children in their community.
 There are many kids that have all kinds of problems you wouldn’t wish on everybody, let alone on kids.
-They have to deal with things like absent parents that have to leave them all day to go to work, or they have abandoned altogether, some most deal with extreme poverty, all kinds of health issues and things like addictions or a combination of one or more of the above.
+They have to deal with things like having absent parents who have to leave them all day to go to work; or they have abandoned altogether, some deal with extreme poverty, all kinds of health issues and things like addictions or a combination of one or more of the above.
 Whichever way you look at it, they deserve so much better.
 The necessity has only grown since the earthquakes of 2015.
 Ever since then, many more children from the severely stricken surrounding area have come to the city.